OSSII/OXOOL/docker/from-packages/README.md

     ```bash
     docker_run_opts=(
-        # Configure the container name that can be used to reference the running container in Docker CLI
+        # Configure the container name so that it can be used to reference the running container in the Docker CLI
         --name oxool-community-5

         # Remove container and its data in the writable layer after stopping